 What does our partnership involve?
 We work with the school to:

-- Explain our records of service lines providing water to the schools
+- Verify the material of service lines providing water to the schools

 - Analyze the samples, free of charge

 - Collect follow-up samples, if needed

 - Assist with a remediation plan, if needed